memorecks/midibot/README.md

 Initially intended to function with a twitch/IRC bot for multi-user interactivity.

-To run, install requirements.txt and run.
-Currently operates from Terminal with no UI.
+To run, install requirements.txt and run midibot/midibot.py.

 The function 'recieve_message' will take a command string, and if valid, send the relevant MIDI message.
 It will also return a string with relevant information to pass back to the user.